EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 You can check both client logs by running:

 .. prompt:: bash $
-  sudo journalctl geth-lh -f
+  sudo journalctl -u geth-lh -f
-  sudo journalctl lh-geth-beacon -f
+  sudo journalctl -u lh-geth-beacon -f

 .. note::
   For :guilabel:`Lighthouse` and :guilabel:`Prysm` you will need to start an additional service